Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/strings.md

 - `WordUtils` - a class containing methods specific to text composed of words, for example capitalization changes of the first letter of each word or line-wrapping text based on word boundaries.

-- `StrTokenizer` - contains methods to tokenize (i.e. parses or split) a string based on delimiters and pattern matching.
+- `StrTokenizer` - contains methods to tokenize (i.e., parses or split) a string based on delimiters and pattern matching.

 - `StringEscapeUtils` - a class containing methods to escape and unescape Java, JavaScript, HTML and XML.